Finnish icebreakers clear a polar path

 As international interest in the Arctic increases, demand for Finnish icebreakers and ice-strengthened cargo ships rises.

 Finnish ice technology is held in high regard all over the world.
-As activities in the Arctic increase and the Northern Sea Route opens up for traffic, all while environmental regulations become tighter, the demand for high-quality icebreakers and ice-strengthened cargo ships rises.
+As activities in the Arctic increase and environmental regulations become tighter, the demand for high-quality icebreakers and ice-strengthened cargo ships rises.

 Each winter after the Baltic Sea freezes over, Finnish foreign trade depends greatly on efficient winter navigation.
 Icebreakers are necessary to keep ports and sea lanes open, and only ice-strengthened ships can move on their own in conditions dominated by ice.